oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/loop_carried_dependency/README.md

     * sum (_filename:line_)
 ```

-## Set Environment Variables

-When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
-This practice ensures that your compiler, libraries, and tools are ready for development.

 ## Build the `Remove Loop Carried Dependency` Sample

-> **Note**: If you have not already done so, set up your CLI
+> **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-> environment by sourcing  the `setvars` script in the root of your oneAPI installation.
+> Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.
+> This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`